opencv/opencv/doc/py_tutorials/py_core/py_basic_ops/py_basic_ops.markdown

 and search for eyes inside it instead of searching the whole image.
 It improves accuracy (because eyes are always on faces :D ) and performance (because we search in a small area).

-ROI is obtained by using Numpy indexing again.
+ROI is again obtained using Numpy indexing.
 Here I am selecting the ball and copying it to another region in the image:
 @code{.py}
 >>> ball = img[280:340, 330:390]